Patrick Caddell: Subsequent activities

-In 1988, Caddell relocated to California to teach a course at University of California, Santa Barbara.
+In 1988, Caddell relocated to California to teach a course at the University of California, Santa Barbara.
 His longtime friend, Warren Beatty, encouraged him to get involved in the movie industry, and they collaborated on the 1998 satirical film Bulworth.
 Caddell served as a consultant on various scripted productions, most notably the feature films Apocalypse Now, Air Force One, Outbreak, and In the Line of Fire; the made-for-television movies Running Mates and Y2K; and the television series The West Wing.
 He was also a marketing consultant on Coca-Cola's ill-fated New Coke campaign in 1985.

 In the 1992 presidential election, Caddell advised Jerry Brown in the Democratic primaries and then independent candidate Ross Perot in the general election.
 He was subsequently shunned in Democratic circles due to Bill Clinton's victory in 1992, which precipitated his rightward lurch.
 Caddell's analysis on polls and campaign issues increasingly put him at odds with the leadership of the Democratic Party.
 He was criticized by Media Matters for America and Salon columnist Steve Kornacki for predicting negative consequences for the Democratic Party.
 He called environmentalism "a conspiracy 'to basically deconstruct capitalism.'"
 In 2000, he donated $1,000 to Green Party presidential candidate Ralph Nader's presidential campaign.
-In 2002, he was hired by Republican former Los Angeles Mayor Richard Riordan, who was a primary candidate in the 2002 California gubernatorial election.
+In 2002, he was hired by Republican former Los Angeles mayor Richard Riordan, who was a primary candidate in the 2002 California gubernatorial election.